Dirkster99/AvalonEditHighlightingThemes/README.md

 # ThemedHighlightingManager for AvalonEdit

-This [AvalonEdit](https://github.com/icsharpcode/AvalonEdit) extension implements its own highlighting manager that extends the classic way of handling highlighting definitions.
+This [AvalonEdit](https://github.com/icsharpcode/AvalonEdit) extension implements its own highlighting manager that extends the classic way of handling highlighting definitions (see also [Dirkster99/AvalonEdit-Samples](https://github.com/Dirkster99/AvalonEdit-Samples)).

 The inital release contains 5 highlighting themes:
 - Dark